-Thank you for those times you left your own little one sick at home in another’s care so that you could come and care for my little one.
+Thank you for those times you left your own little one sick at home in another’s care so that you could come and care for my boys.

-Thank you for putting his safety before yours in tornadoes, fire scares, and lockdowns.
+Thank you for putting his safety before yours in tornadoes, fire scares, and worse.

-Thank you for the hugs, the high-fives, the fist-bumps, the nods, the smiles, and the love that you have shown to my boy in more ways than I will ever know.
+Thank you for the hugs, the high-fives, the fist-bumps, the nods, the smiles, the kind words, and the love that you have shown to my boys in more ways than I will ever know.

 You’re the kind of teachers who didn’t go into teaching for the thank you’s.
 But I’m telling you anyway.

 Thank you, Paige.
 You are part of that under appreciated group of saints.